1.1. Origin and Composition

-Glutathione is present in the human diet in food products, although the doses consumed in even the most prolific diets is significantly smaller than oral doses of glutathine or its precursor (N-Acetylcysteine) and dietary glutathine does not correlate with overall glutathine activity.
+Glutathione is present in the human diet in food products, although the doses consumed in even the most prolific diets is significantly smaller than can be achieved through supplementation with glutathine or its precursor (N-Acetylcysteine).
+Dietary glutathine does not correlate with overall glutathine activity.

 1.3.
 Biological Significance

-Glutathione is a tripeptide (L-glutamic acid, L-cysteine, and Glycine) that is known as the most prominent nonenzymatic antioxidant in the human body, and is a substrate of a regulatory system of enzymes involved in regulating glutathione metabolism.
+Glutathione is a tripeptide (L-glutamic acid, L-cysteine, and Glycine) that is known as the most prominent nonenzymatic antioxidant in the human body, and is a substrate for a system of enzymes involved in regulating glutathione metabolism.

 Glutathoine is an intermediate in the 'glutathione system' which regulates oxidation.

 An enzyme known as γ-GlutamylCysteine Synthetase (GCS) is a glutamate-cysteine ligase which is involved in synthesizing glutathione, specifically catalyzing the first reaction of combining glutamate and cysteine to form a dipeptide known as γ-glutamylcysteine (hence the name of the enzyme).
 This enzyme is a target of certain pharmacological interventions assessing the actions of glutathione in a cell, as it can be inhibited with Buthionine SulfOximine (BSO) resulting in a depletion of active GSH and enhancing its actions can enhance glutathione activity and its antioxidant effects.
 A deficiency of GCS results in both a depletion in glutathione as well as a cellular glutathione-S-transferase activity.
 Due to glutathione itself exerting a negative regulatory role on this enzyme (in both bacterial and rat cells; latter being homologous to human) an excess of glutathione production from overactivity seems unlikely.